Typographical Conventions Used in This Document

-In some circumstances, what appears on one line on the screen or in a program listing cannot be represented on one line in some forms of the documentation.
-In circumstances such as this, the ‘
+In some cases, what appears on one line on the screen or in a program listing cannot be represented on one line in some forms of the documentation.
+In such circumstances such, the ‘

 »’ character is used.
 For example: